The GLX Video Content Operations Platform

 - Teams tempted to skip formal operational planning and just start creating content.

-Content operations practices are needed to help make more systematic the registration, management, and dissemination of rich media content for effective digital engagement.
+Content operations practices are needed to help make more systematic the registration, management, and dissemination of video content for effective digital engagement.
 To extract and leverage the information to appropriately personalized for the audience, AI-services and workflow automation services are needed.
-Content operations needs to harmonize people, processes, and systems essential for the delivery of mature rich media content for effective digital engagement.
+Content operations needs to harmonize people, processes, and systems essential for the delivery of mature video content for effective digital engagement.

 - drive digital engagement,

-- give teams a unified view of the rich media content it has at its disposal,
+- give teams a unified view of the video content it has at its disposal,

 - codify decision making, responsibilities, and team resources involved,